 1) Maybe we observe not a material spacecrafts similar to ours, but some advanced alien technology, like nanotechnology or even something that uses curved space-time, knotted fields, whatever.
 It could explain strange physics.
 “Aliens” could be also time-travelers or visitors from a parallel world.

-2) Strange behavior may be explained either rationally, by unknown to us goal system or unknown problem solving method, or if we assume that alien mind is damaged.
+2) Strange behavior may be explained either rationally, but unknown to us goal system or unknown problem solving method, or if we assume that alien mind is damaged.
 I explored in more details in the book “UFO and global risks” (Turchin, 2013).
 Wood (Wood, 1991) suggested that thousands of alien civilizations are visiting Earth, and most of visitors are “tourists”.
 However, if there are tourists, a tourist controlling “police” should exist.
 And indeed, ufo-folklore suggested existence of so called “man in black”, who destroy the evidences.

 3) Aliens also could exist in the form of “berserkers”: killer robots, which kill civilization only after it reaches some level (and that level is probably near the level of self-improving AI or nanotech creation, so the threshold is near).